 Children’s toys and products are often involved in product liability claims because of their users.

 Infants and toddlers are prone to choking.
 They’re also less able to withstand injuries or rescue themselves when, for example, they get stuck in certain structures or get tangled in bedding.
 Additionally, children’s toys can be misused despite the warnings and instructions provided to parents.
+Household products and toys must be designed for their intended use and include proper warning labels to prevent injuries.

 When manufacturers fail to anticipate mishaps involving their products, they can be held liable for the resulting injuries.